tomdu3/linux-news-app/README.md

 14. Now whenever you push your commits to GitHub, Heroku will rebuild the application.

+### Forking the GitHub Repository
+The project can be forked in order to make a copy of the original repository and propose changes to the project owner using Pull Requests.
+That can be done by following these steps:
+First, log in to GitHub and locate the [Project's Repository](github.com/tomdu3/books-for-life).
+At the top of the Repository, on the right side of the page, locate the "Fork" button.
+A copy of the Repository should now be in your GitHub account.
+You can now propose changes to the Repository by creating a Pull Request.

+### Live deployment
+The web site is deployed on Heroku and can be found [here](https://books-4-life-2d26bdf04dec.herokuapp.com/).

 [Back to top ⇧](#table-of-contents)

 ## Credits